FrederikSthenHansen/Case05PigLatin/README.md

-# Case05PigLatin, an excersize in file-processng
+# Case05PigLatin, an excersize in file-processing
 - Frederik Sthen Hansen

 The task was to create an application that can read any text file file and write pig latin copies of their contents to a seperate files.